SS Milwaukee Clipper: Milwaukee Clipper

+On July 25, 1941, Sgt.
+Earl Secrist of the Grand Haven State Police and another officer boarded the ship and attempted to serve a search warrant to Captain Allen K. Hoxie.
+Hoxie left the wheelhouse and put on civilian clothes while remaining on the ship.
+The first officer was given orders to pull away from the dock, so the ship departed.
+Once mid-lake, the officers were informed that they no longer had jurisdiction over the vessel.
+Secrist used the revolutionary "ship-to-shore" telephone onboard and informed the authorities in Milwaukee of the machines.
+When the vessel docked in Milwaukee, the slot machines were seized.
+Eventually, the charges against Captain Hoxie and the owners of the vessel were dropped.

 During World War II, Milwaukee Clipper transported defense materials between Muskegon and Milwaukee.
 The ship had contracts with auto manufacturers to carry new cars during her entire career.
 The passenger season was between May and September.
 After that she was under various limited passenger certificates which allowed her to carry a reduced number of passengers and up to 250 automobiles.

+While preparing to leave Milwaukee on January 6, 1949, the ship was caught in a powerful gust of wind.
+This caused the stern to swing across the riverbank and strike a concrete barrier on the other side.
+The ship's rudder was snapped off in the incident and the propeller and stern block were damaged.
+The ship was towed to Manitowoc for six weeks of repairs.

 By 1970, the company had plans to replace Milwaukee Clipper with the newer and larger Aquarama.
 Negotiations regarding dredging the Milwaukee harbor for Aquarama failed and the plan did not materialize.
 Ironically, though 1970 was a banner year for Milwaukee Clipper, she stopped running her regular route after that year.